Part 2. Interactions Between Oceans and Coastal Places

 • Water layer weathering

-You will have today’s lesson, part of tomorrow’s lesson and homework to complete this.
+You will have today’s lesson to complete this.

 Success Criteria: